noaa-onms/cinms/modals/_captions.md

 ### Details

 Relative abundance of cool-water and warm-water associated ichthyoplankton (fish larvae) groups collected in net samples during spring [CalCOFI](https://calcofi.org/) cruises at sites in the Channel Islands National Marine Sanctuary (CINMS)  and over the Southern California Shelf from 1978 to 2015.
 Sampling sites are shown on Figure App.F.12.17.
-Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend ( ), a negative trend (), or no trend (↔).
+Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend (upward arrow), a negative trend (downward arrow), or no trend (↔).
 Symbol at lower right indicates whether the mean over the past five years was greater than (+), less than (-), or within 1 standard deviation (●) of the mean of the full time series.

 ## Figure App.F.15.6.a-b.

-A figure showing the average number of different species of fish larvae collected in around the Channel Islands and the Southern California Shelf from 1978 to 2015.
+A figure showing the average number of different species of fish larvae collected around the Channel Islands (top) and the Southern California Shelf (bottom) from 1978 to 2015.
 Data source: [CalCOFI](https://calcofi.org/); Figure credit: A. Thompson/NOAA.

 ### Details

 Mean species richness of fish larvae (ichthyoplankton) collected in net samples during spring [CalCOFI](https://calcofi.org/) cruises at sites in the Channel Islands National Marine Sanctuary (CINMS) region and over the Southern California Shelf from 1978 to 2015.
 Species richness is the number of species present in a net sample.
 Species richness tends to increase in El Niño years due to influx of central Pacific species to the shelf.
 Sampling sites are shown on Figure App.F.12.17.
-Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend ( ), a negative trend (), or no trend (↔).
+Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend (upward arrow), a negative trend (downward arrow), or no trend (↔).
 Symbol at lower right indicates whether the mean over the past five years was greater than (+), less than (-), or within 1 standard deviation (●) of the mean of the full time series.

 ## Figure App.F.15.6.c-d.

-A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larve around the Channel Islands and the Southern California Shelf from 1974 to 2015.
+A figure showing the average diversity of larval fish collected around the Channel Islands (top) and the Southern California Shelf (bottom) from 1978 to 2015.
 Data source: [CalCOFI](https://calcofi.org/); Figure credit: A. Thompson/NOAA.

 ### Details

-Relative abundance of cool-water (top panels) and warm-water (bottom panels) associated ichthyoplankton (fish larvae) groups collected in net samples during spring [CalCOFI](https://calcofi.org/) cruises at sites in the Channel Islands National Marine Sanctuary (CINMS) region (left panels) and over the Southern California Shelf (right panels) from 1978 to 2015.
+Mean Simpon Diversity of larval fish in the CINMS region (top) and the Southern California Shelf (bottom) of associated ichthyoplankton (fish larvae) groups collected in net samples during spring [CalCOFI](https://calcofi.org/) cruises at sites in the Channel Islands National Marine Sanctuary (CINMS) region and over the Southern California Shelf from 1978 to 2015.
 Sampling sites are shown on Figure App.F.12.17.
-Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend ( ), a negative trend (), or no trend (↔).
+Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend (upward arrorow), a negative trend (downward arrow), or no trend (↔).
 Symbol at lower right indicates whether the mean over the past five years was greater than (+), less than (-), or within 1 standard deviation (●) of the mean of the full time series.

 ## Figure App.F.15.7.